 - Engage with community members through events and social media activities

 - Evaluate your activities to improve future physical activity initiatives

 Feel free to adapt your approach to match your organization’s needs and resources.
+Whether you're implementing a Move Your Way campaign alone or with a team, for 6 months or 6 weeks, across your state or in your school district, you can find an approach that works for you.
 Want to plan a big community launch event and organize committees to help you pull it off?
 Great!
 The playbook will guide you through it.
 Can’t commit to a full community launch right now?
 That’s okay — you can pick and choose the activities and resources that work for you.

 Community-based initiatives make a difference

 Research shows that community-based physical activity initiatives can achieve longer-lasting behavior change than strategies that focus on individual behavior alone.
 Through cross-sector collaboration, communities can make it easier for people to be active where they live, learn, work, and play.
 That’s why the Office of Disease Prevention and Health Promotion (ODPHP) designed the Move Your Way campaign and playbook using a community-based prevention marketing framework.